thehillbeyondthisone/Xanalytics/README.md

 A self-contained, browser-based tool for real-time log file analysis.
 It uses Chrome / Edge browser APIs to "tail" local files, parsing new lines as they are written and updating a metrics dashboard in real-time.
 The entire application is a single HTML file with no dependencies, no build step, and no server-side components.

+If you set up DamageDumper back in the day, this is pretty much the same process.

 ---

 ### Core Features